hamnen/wp_hamnen_se/wp-content/plugins/json-content-importer/readme.txt

 = JSON Content Importer PRO =
 This free version of "JSON Content Importer" can put together many JSON-Feeds and is flexible with it's template-engine.
 But sometimes you might need more:

-* using as Widget
-* create custom post types
 * application building by creating a searchform and connect it to a JSON-API in the background: pass GET-Variables to use a dynamic JSON-Feed-URL ("talk to API / webservice")
+* much better and more flexible templateengine: twig
+* use it as Widget
+* create Custom Post Types
 * usage on multisite installations
 * store Templates independent of pages
 * more Shortcode-Parameters